mcunhap/kubernetes-intro/README.md

 kubectl get services
 ```

 If we check the output we will see that Service port 8080 is mapped to 32621 in Kubernetes node.
+Note that this port is selected randomly by default, so it might change for each one.

 ```sh
 NAME                 TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE